-We know that investors dislike risk.
+We know investors dislike risk.
 We also know that most investors hold welldiversified portfolios, so at least in theory the only "relevant risk" is systematic risk.
 Therefore, if you asked corporate executives what type of risk worries them most, you might expect their answer to be "beta."
 However, this is almost certainly not the answer you would get.
-The most likely answer, if you asked a CEO to define risk, would be similar to this: "Risk is the possibility that our future earnings and free cash flows will be significantly lower than we expect."
+If you asked a CEO to define risk, the most likely answer would be: "Risk is the possibility that our future earnings and free cash flows will be significantly lower than we expect."
 For example, consider Plastics Inc., which manufactures dashboards, interior door panels, and other plastic components used by auto companies.
 Petroleum is the key feedstock for plastic and thus makes up a large percentage of its costs.
-Plastics has a 3-year contract with an auto company to deliver 500,000 door panels each year, at a price of \$20 each.
-When the company recently signed this contract, oil sold for \$50 per barrel, and oil was expected to stay at that level for the next 3 years.
+Plastics has a 3-year contract with an auto company to deliver 500,000 door panels each year at a price of \$20 each.
+When the company recently signed this contract, oil sold for \$100 per barrel and was expected to stay at that level for the next 3 years.
 If oil prices fell during this time, Plastics would have higher than expected profits and free cash flows, but if oil prices rose, profits would fall.
-Since Plastics' value depends on its profits and free cash flows, a change in the price of oil would cause stockholders to earn either more or less than they anticipated.
+Since Plastics's value depends on its profits and free cash flows, a change in the price of oil would cause stockholders to earn either more or less than they anticipated.